The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: Informal statement of the main result

-\item Relativistic masses of slower than light inertial particles depend only on their speeds (see \ax{AxSpeed} on p.\pageref{axspeed}). \item If the velocities and relativistic masses of two particles coincide for one observer then they coincide for all the other observers, too (see \ax{AxMass} on p.\pageref{axmass}).
+\item Relativistic masses of slower than light inertial particles depend only on their speeds (see \ax{AxSpd} on p.\pageref{axspeed}). \item If the velocities and relativistic masses of two particles coincide for one inertial observer then they coincide for all the other inertial observers, too (see \ax{AxMass} on p.\pageref{axmass}).

-\item Inertial observers and inertial particles of arbitrary positive relativistic masses can move with any speed slower than light (see \ax{AxThEx^+} on p.\pageref{axthexp}).
+\item Inertial observers can move with any slower than light velocity and there are inertial particles of arbitrary positive relativistic masses and arbitrary non-FTL velocities (see \ax{AxThEx^+} on p.\pageref{axthexp}).